tarcinapp/entity-persistence-service/README.md

 - Special gateway application

 **Generic Entity**
 The most common data model of the application.
 Simply represents an object.
 Object kinds can be differentiate with `kind` field.
-For example `kind: book` or `kind: author`
+For example `kind: book` or `kind: author`.
 **List**
 Represents list of a generic entity.
 A list can have a relationship to many entities.
 List kinds can be differentiate with `kind` field.
-For example, `kind: favorites`  or `kind: science_fiction` **Entity Reaction**
+For example, `kind: favorites`  or `kind: science_fiction`.
+**Entity Reaction**
 Represents any event related to an object.
 For example comment, like, measurement, anger,..
 **List Reaction**
 Represents any event related to a list.
 For example comment, like, measurement, anger,..
 ## Concepts
 ### Sets
 ### Kind Specific Configurations